-The third OGP action plan is more substantive and structured than previous ones, resulting from the government's political engagement and the OGP team's efforts to include all institutions across central public administration in the formation of the plan.
+The third action plan is more substantive and structured than previous ones, resulting from the government's political engagement and the OGP Team's efforts to include all institutions across central public administration in the formation of the plan.
 The action plan contains 40 commitments5 in three key areas: transparency and open data, participation and accountability, and digital citizenship and innovation, with more than 17 central administrations responsible for implementation.

-The OGP action plan profits from lessons learned from the previous plan, which remains largely incomplete despite its limited ambition (only one out of six commitments was completed in the 2014-2016 plan).
-To ensure greater completion, the OGP team has increased opportunities for stakeholders to track progress.
-The OGP website has an intuitive tool called "Monitora" for tracking commitment progress.
-Monitora is a self-assessment tool for the implementing MDAs.
-In principle, it allows stakeholders to comment, however the plugin is not active, reducing the monitoring potential of the website.
+The action plan benefits from lessons learned from the previous plan, which remains largely incomplete despite its limited ambition (only one out of six commitments were completed in the 2014-2016 plan).6 To ensure greater completion, the OGP Team has increased opportunities for stakeholders to track progress.
+The OGP website has an intuitive tool called "Monitora" for tracking commitment progress.7 Monitora is a self-assessment tool for the implementing MDAs.
+In principle, it allows stakeholders to comment,8 however the plugin is not active, reducing the monitoring potential of the website.